group with the mountain bikes ready for the malaga pass

 Quellomayo

-Arriving at Quellomayo we will stop for lunch, and then continue the route to Santa Teresa.
+Arriving in Quellomayo we will stop for lunch, and then continue the route to Santa Teresa.
 On the way we will have the opportunity to stop at the thermal baths of Cocalmayo.
 Undoubtedly, one of the best experiences of the day, enjoying a hot bath in the middle of nature.

 Santa Teresa